 And Walter Foster continues the fiction that you can make broad pen letters with a fountain or pointed pen nib, as shown in this regrettable picture.
 There is no way that line could have been made with that pen unless it was drawn and filled in.

 The kit for which I originally wrote the instructional content, Discover Calligraphy and Illumination, is not made anymore by Walter Foster.
-It is available most reliably from me.
+It can be found sometimes in the resale or secondhand market.
 The company re-issued the kit after a year, subtracted one of the nibs, one of the color tubes, and increased the price, while still keeping the purple cover.
-I still have a limited quantity of the first edition kits for sale from my Prose and Letters website.
 This kit would be my recommendation if you have never tried calligraphy or illumination, because you won’t have to look for much else to get started, though I would use a high quality bond paper over the few pieces of paper they’ve included.
 Printer paper often works quite well.

 Beginner’s Guide: Calligraphy and Illumination (shown here with its original cover), keeps my lessons intact and offers my exemplars at their original larger size.
 This is probably the most reasonably priced calligraphy book on the market for quality instruction (and by that I mean that I have studied my craft with some of the best teachers in the field).
-You can buy this book from Walter Foster, which has reissued it in a new cover.
 John Neal has the Hiro Rond (roundhand) and Tape (italic) nibs here and here, and a good black carbon-based ink (not acrylic) will get you started.

 I began doing calligraphy in the seventies, and was entirely self-taught for about ten years.
 I copied from books, beginning with Jacqueline Svaren’s first and subsequent editions of Written Letters, and opened a business which forced me to practice more than I would have otherwise.
 Later on I discovered guilds and workshops and some wonderful teachers.
 Still, I honor those who teach themselves things from books, and I agreed to share my teaching with Walter Foster in this way to honor my own early beginnings.
 Not everyone has access to learning opportunities for this art and craft, but with a good eye, diligent practice and a good book, you can get a long way.
 Walter Foster has not always published my instruction in exactly the way I would have, but I am grateful to have my lessons out there for beginners, to help keep our love of the handwritten letter going strong!